ORGANS OF PARIS © 2021 Vincent Hildebrandt ALL ORGANS

 who returned to play it occasionally until 1964.

-Since 1974, the organ became unplayable.
+Since 1974, the organ has become unplayable and

-However, the original piping is still intact.
+console.
+However, the original piping remains

 Attemps to save this organ are ongoing.